CACREP Accreditation

 Student Assessment, Program Evaluation, & Annual Report

-In order to ensure that we are working effectively toward this mission, the Graduate Counseling Program at Austin Peay State University (APSU) engages in systematic and ongoing program evaluation of its two counseling program concentrations.
-You can click here find out more about our ongoing assessment and evaluation procedures.
-We also invite you to view our Annual Report reporting the results of our program evaluation here or by visiting the Student Assessment, Program Evaluation, and Annual Report page.
+To ensure we are working effectively toward this mission, the Graduate Counseling Program at Austin Peay State University (APSU) engages in systematic and ongoing evaluation of its two counseling program concentrations.
+You can find out more about our ongoing assessment and evaluation procedures here.
+We also invite you to view our Annual Report, which reports the results of our program evaluation here (PDF) or by visiting the Student Assessment, Program Evaluation, and Annual Report page.

 Program Objectives